top of page

 Shayan Shaffie is a top domestic violence lawyer who has represented hundreds of defendants and complainants across the province.
 As a former Crown Attorney, he knows first-hand how domestic violence policies translate into arrests, the collection of evidence, and the prosecution of domestic cases in court.

-As a criminal lawyer specializing in the defence of domestic charges, Shayan has developed a strategic framework for resolving even the toughest domestic cases wherever possible.
-If a case cannot be resolved, Shayan has
+As a criminal lawyer specializing in the defence of domestic charges, Shayan has developed a strategic framework for resolving even the toughest domestic cases.
+Today, his law firm enjoys a history consisting of hundreds of dropped domestic cases.
+The few which are not dropped are met with Shayan's relentless energy and skill as an effective courtroom litigator.

 If you're facing domestic violence charges, hire the best domestic violence lawyer you can.
 An experienced domestic lawyer will not only help get you the best outcome, but will do so in far less time and with far less anxiety.